 Crafty volunteers can sew memory pillows for family members and knit or crochet prayer shawls and afghans for patients.

-Pet-loving volunteers are welcome to join our Pet Peace of Mind® program to help patients with their pet care needs.
+Pet-loving volunteers are welcome to join our program to help patients with their pet care needs or provide pet visits with your friendly animal.

 Visiting volunteers visit our patients wherever they call home, and can accompany the patient on community outings.